mikegehard/ai-assisted-agile-agents/prompts/pairProgrammingSystem.md

    - Subject: Descriptive summary of the change
    - Body: Detailed description of why the change was made based on our discussion.
 If unclear, ask for clarification.
 3. Request feedback on commit message
-4. Create commit on branch
+4. Ask for a commit review when all commands are passing.

 ## Working Principles